RichardFreedman/Encoding_Music/01_Tutorials/05_Pandas_Clean_Data.md

 beatles_billboard['Top.50.Billboard.normalized'] = beatles_billboard['Top.50.Billboard'].apply(normalize_billboard)
 ```

 The `.apply()` method also allows you to split the contents of one column into several columns.
-To do this, see an example in the section "[Fixing Multiple Variables in One Column](#fixing-multiple-variables-in-one-column)".
+To do this, see an example in the section "[Fixing Multiple Variables in One Column](06_Pandas_Tidy_Data.md#fixing-multiple-variables-in-one-column)" in [Pandas: Tidy Data][pandas-tidy].

 ## Missing Data